KaiHaskell/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      To have access to component lifecycle methods

-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. render() = renders everything to the DOM componentDidMount() = usually used for api calls after the component mounts. componentDidUpdate() = substitute for useEffect in response to state or prop changes

 - [ ] What is the purpose of a custom hook?
+      To keep our code DRY and reusable
 - [ ] Why is it important to test our apps?
+      It allows us to come back and update with minimal effort, along with avoiding bugs in our app.

 ## Project Set Up